cortex-js/cortexjs.io/docs/compute-engine/06-guide-augmenting.md

 :::info[Note]
-The keys to `ce.declare()` (`m`, `f`, etc...) are MathJSON identifiers, not LaTeX commands.
+The keys to `ce.declare()` (`m`, `f`, etc...) are MathJSON symbols, not LaTeX commands.
 For example, if you have a symbol `α`, use `alpha`, not `\alpha`
 :::